 In this document and in the Company's consolidated financial statements, unless otherwise noted, all financial data is prepared in accordance with IFRS.

 BUSINESS OVERVIEW

 The Company is principally engaged in the exploration and development of mineral properties in Mexico and Peru.
-The Company is in the exploration stage as its properties have not yet reached commercial production and none of its properties is beyond the preliminary exploration stage.
-All work presently planned by the Company is directed at defining mineralization and increasing understanding of the characteristics of, and economics of, that mineralization.
+The Company is in the exploration stage as its properties have not yet reached commercial production.